qri-io/rfcs/text/0018-publish-update.md

 Both types of update will be accessed via the same command like and API interfaces, they only differ based on the dataset reference in question.

 #### Updating a peer's dataset
 Running update on a peer dataset checks to see if the peer is online and calls `get_dataset`, if the version is different, it'll grab that dataset.
 If the peer in question is offline we can't check for updates.
-Once `publish` also writes to registries, we can check the registry for updates to help aleviate the avilability problem.
+Once `publish` also writes to registries, we can check the registry for updates to help aleviate the availability problem.

 Later on we'll want to do proactive checks for updates by submitting a list of dataset refs for which we'd like to grab updates to peers, which will let us display things like "your dataset is out of date, update?" in user interfaces.